RezaShahrestani/programme/legacy/git/git1/homework.md

 ## Exercise 1

 In this exercise you will get some practice submitting your homework by pushing it to Github and then creating a pull request.
-You will be using this workflow every week to submit your homeworks, so it's important that you get comfortable with it.
+You will be using this workflow every week to submit your homework, so it's important that you get comfortable with it.
-You will also practice adding/commiting files one by one.
+You will also practice adding/committing files one by one.

 You will use the your class homework repository on your computer to do the exercise.
 Here are the instructions: